CS 124: Data Structures and Algorithms

 Your performance will be measured in four ways.
 (The percentage contributions to your grade given below are approximate and subject to change.)

-- Problem sets (30%): There will (likely) be five problem sets.
-[We may experiment with more, but shorter, problem sets this year.]
+- Problem sets (30%): There will be some number of problem sets.
+[Last year there were 7; this is subject to change according to how we distribute assignments.]
 They will generally be due one week after they are given out.
 These sets will primarily be mathematical and/or theoretical in nature.
 These assignments are governed by the collaboration policy, given below.

 - Midterm Exam (20%): There will be one exam approximately 1/2 of the way through the course.

 - Final Exam (30%): There will be a final exam.

 Student often ask for some sort of calendar.
 While I will work with the staff to try to provide a calendar of upcoming assignment, specific assignments are subject to change depending on how the class proceeds, my own scheduling, and external forces.
 Quite simply, you should expect that you'll have homework assignments every week, and plan accordingly.